jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

     (ii) the interests of persons involved in the commercial use of any affected animals; and (iii) any other relevant factor.

-### 79 Codes of welfare deemed to be regulations for purposes of disallowance
+### 79 Codes of welfare treated as legislative instruments for purposes of disallowance
-Every code of welfare issued under section 75 and every notice amending or revoking any such code of welfare, are deemed to be regulations for the purposes of the Regulations (Disallowance) Act 1989, but are not regulations for the purposes of the Acts and Regulations Publication Act 1989.
+Codes of welfare issued under section 75 and notices amending or revoking codes of welfare are disallowable instruments, but not legislative instruments, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ## Part 6 — Use of animals in research, testing, and teaching